Bertha Lowell- The Gift That Keeps On Giving

 “Mrs. Lowell has made such an impact on the Gablettes due to her commitment and love for the team.
 With her discipline, knowledge, and experience on kick technique she steps up our kick dance routines.
 We all love Mrs. Lowell and appreciate everything that she has done for every single one of us,” senior Isabel Quintanilla said.

-The Gablettes would be a completely different team and environment if it was not for Lowell’s undeniable dedication and passion.
-Coral Gables High is grateful for all the positive and impactful work she has done.
-Lowell has shown just how much she holds Gables High close to her heart and Gables can never fully repay her for everything she has done.
+The Gablettes would be a completely different team and environment if it were not for Lowell’s undeniable dedication and passion.
+Coral Gables Senior High is grateful for all the positive and impactful work she has done.
+Lowell has shown just how much she holds Gables close to her heart and the Cavalier community can never fully repay her for everything she has done.
 Thank you, Bertha Lowell.